TUMLWE/wfc/README.md

 ## Introduction

 This repository contains a Simulink-based framework designed for the execution, monitoring, and coordination of wake steering strategies on a single wind turbine.
 Generalized to exclude any confidential information, the framework was utilized to coordinate two sets of experiments: one aimed at wind power maximization through wake steering, and the other at applying fixed offsets to a wind turbine for wake characterization using LiDARs.
-These experiments were conducted collaboratively by the Lehrstuhl für Windenergie at the Technische Universität München and the ForWind – Center for Wind Energy Research at the University of Oldenburg.
+These experiments were conducted collaboratively by the Lehrstuhl für Windenergie at the Technische Universität München and the ForWind – Center for Wind Energy Research at the University of Oldenburg, within the federally-funded project CompactWindII.
 The experimental site, located in northern Germany, comprises two wind turbines.
 An aerial view of the test site is provided [here](./docs/overview_testsite.png).

 ![testsite](./docs/overview_testsite.png "Overview of the test site")